EnigmaCurry/d.rymcg.tech/arch-xpra/README.md

 It is recommended to install this on a secure Docker server that is *separate* from your production Docker servers.
-Although this container is protected by SSH keys (and SSH passwords are disabled), you may want to layer more security, by running this on a private LAN, not accessible from the internet, or from inside of a VPN.
+Although this container is protected by an SSH key (and SSH passwords are disabled), you may want to layer more security, by running this on a private LAN, not accessible from the internet, or from inside of a VPN.